xaviaracil/java-lti-1.3-jwt-kms/README.md

-# LTI 1.3 JWT
+# LTI 1.3 JWT KMS

-Library with JWT implementations of LTI's JWT interfaces
+Library with JWT implementations of LTI's JWT interfaces using AWS KMS

 ## Usage